Statistics for dark matter subhalo searches in gamma rays from a kinematically constrained population model: Fermi-LAT-like telescopes: Detectability of subhalos as pointlike sources

-In the left panels of \citefig{fig:nsub_dmbg}, we show skymaps of the effective number of visible subhalos per solid angle unit.
-They are computed using the nominal subhalo population model self-consistently embedded either within an NFW Galactic halo (top panels) or in a cored one (middle panels), and point-like subhalos were defined by taking a resolution angle of $\theta_{\rm r}=0.1^\circ$.
+In the left panels of \citefig{fig:nsub_dmbg}, we show sky maps of the effective number of visible subhalos per solid angle unit.
+They are computed using the nominal subhalo population model self-consistently embedded either within an NFW Galactic halo (top panels) or in a cored one (middle panels), and pointlike subhalos were defined by taking a resolution angle of $\theta_{\rm r}=0.1^\circ$.
 Although we consider the DM-only induced diffuse gamma-ray background for the moment, the subhalo population model still includes baryonic tidal stripping.
-The model parameters are set to $(\alpha,m_{\rm min}/M_\odot,\epsilon_{\rm t})= (1.9,10^{-10},0.01)$.
-We further assume WIMPs of 100~GeV annihilating into $\tau^+\tau^-$ with the canonical annihilation cross section, and restrict the spectral gamma-ray window to the [1-100]~GeV energy range---we define ``visible'' by demanding $n_\sigma\geq 3$ in \citeeq{eq:def_jmin}, and taking an observation time of 10~yr.
-With this setup, we get $<1$ photon in the virtual detector, so the discussion here is only to be taken at the qualitative level, and numbers to be compared only relatively between one another.
+The model parameters are set to $(\alpha,m_{\rm min}/M_\odot,\epsilon_{\rm t})=(1.9,10^{-10},0.01)$.
+We further assume WIMPs of 100~GeV annihilating into $\tau^+\tau^-$ with the canonical annihilation cross section, and restrict the spectral gamma-ray window to the [1-100]~GeV energy range---we define ``visible'' by demanding $n_\sigma\geq 3$ in \citeeq{eq:def_jmin}, taking an observation time of 10~yr.
+With this setup, we get $<1$ photon in the virtual detector, so the discussion here is only qualitative, and numbers should only be compared relatively between one another.
 We see that visible subhalos concentrate in a ring around the Galactic center, whose width and peak actually depend on the subhalo sensitivity $J_{\rm min}^\psi$.